DustinWatts/FocalTech_Touch/README.md

 # WIP

-**This library is a work in progress and some things might not.
+**This library is a work in progress and some things might not work.
 If you find something, please open an issue.
 Thanks!**

 # FocalTech Touch IC library
 ![Compile](https://github.com/DustinWatts/FocalTech_Touch/actions/workflows/compile.yml/badge.svg)